lukephelan/nutritionists_friend/README.md

 ] %>`

-### Work for the Future
+### Potential Improvements Moving Forward

 1. Custom foods
-2. Log-in for the admin (Nutritionist) to set goals for users and display target intake values on the relevant charts
+2. Log-in for the admin (Nutritionist) to set goals for Users and display target intake values or bodyweights on the relevant charts
-3. Selector on the Dashboard to view charts of interest only, or to at least switch between charts so the user does not need to scroll down so far
+3. Selector on the Dashboard to view charts of interest only, or to at least switch between charts so the User does not need to scroll down so far
 4. Slider to change date range for historical data charts
-5. More user information, such as height and profile pictures
+5. More User information, such as height and profile pictures
-6. A personal blog for users to interact with their Nutritionist, who in turn, can make comments to their blog
+6. A personal blog for Users to record their experience, and to interact with their Nutritionist, who in turn, can make comments to their blog
 7. Users can upload photos to their personal blog to show weight loss (or gain)
 8. Pagination on the log tables
 9. Fix the daily chart for calories as it displays very small fractions